adolfintel/TDF/README.md

             * Missing files like `mscoree.dll` indicates that you're trying to load a .net application, try adding `TDF_WINEMONO=1` to the configuration
             * Missing files like `msvcrt###.dll` or `vcruntime###.dll` indicates that you need a specific version of the Microsoft Visual C++ Redistributable
             * Missing files like `mshtml.dll` indicates that you're trying to load an application that depends on Internet Explorer, try adding `TDF_WINEGECKO=1` to the configuration
-            * Missing any file that's not a part of Windows or some Microsoft redistributable indicate that there's a problem with the game installation (incomplete/corrupt setup)
+            * Missing any file that's not part of Windows or some Microsoft redistributable indicates that there's a problem with the game installation (incomplete/corrupt setup)
         * Once you've downloaded what you need
             * If it's a single DLL just copy it to the game's folder
             * If it's an installer, remove `game_exe` from the configuration and launch `run.sh` to enter "install mode", install what you downloaded, then put back `game_exe` and try launching the game again
 * If you don't see complaints about missing DLLs, it could be that the game is crashing immediately
-    * Add `unset WINEDEBUG` to enable Wine's default debugging messages
+    * Add `unset WINEDEBUG` and `TDF_WINE_HIDE_CRASHES=0` to enable Wine's default debugging messages and "stopped working" screen
     * Open a terminal and run `./run.sh`
     * While the game is trying to start, you'll see a lot of messages in the terminal, most of them are innocuous, but some of them may provide some info about the problem that you can search online.
 Typical causes are missing files/registry keys, issues with video playback, incompatibility with DXVK/VKD3D-Proton (rare), DRM issues, mods failing to load.
 It's hard to tell and you'll have to figure it out
-        * A useful tool to investigate is Wine's relay mod, which logs all interaction between the application and the system to a file.
+        * A useful tool to investigate is Wine's relay feature, which logs all interaction between the application and the system to a file.
 To enable relay, add `TDF_WINE_DEBUG_RELAY=1` and launch the game, it will ask you where you want to save the trace and then try to launch the game.
 Keep in mind that Wine runs extremely slow while this is enabled and the generated trace could be several GB in size
-        * After the game has crashed, open the trace and start looking for clues (especially around the end of the file)
+        * After the game has crashed, open the trace with a text editor and start looking for clues (especially around the end of the file)
 * If your game is a UWP app (like an extracted appx package), this is not supported by Wine at the moment, you'll need a regular Win32 version of the game.
-This is easily identifiable by the presence of an .appx version of VCRedist
+This is easily identifiable by the presence of an .appx version of VCRuntime

 #### Game launcher doesn't work (closes immediately or has garbled graphics)
 * Find some way online to bypass the launcher, usually it involves setting `game_exe` to another file or adding some arguments with `game_args`